MicrosoftDocs/PowerShell-Docs/reference/5.1/PSReadLine/About/about_PSReadLine.md

 PowerShell 5.1 ships with PSReadLine 2.0.0.
 There are newer versions available.
 The current version of PSReadLine can be installed and used on Windows PowerShell 5.1 and newer.
-For some features, you need running PowerShell 7.1 or higher.
+For some features, you need to be running PowerShell 7.1 or higher.

 PSReadLine provides a powerful command-line editing experience for the